FabianTriana/infobvc/docs/source/index.rst

 Welcome to infobvc documentation!
 ===================================

-**infobvc** is a Package to get and analyze data about Bolsa de Valores de Colombia (BVC) It offers a set of *simple* and *intuitive* functions to get data on prices, fundamental information and technical indicators.
+**infobvc** is a Python package to get and analyze data about Bolsa de Valores de Colombia (BVC).
+It offers a set of *simple* and *intuitive* functions to get data on prices, fundamental information and technical indicators.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::